LeairraBraxton/LeairraBraxton.github.io/projects/platformer/README.md

 <hr>

 # Very Important:
-In most 2D games, the y-axis is inverted.
+1) In most 2D games, the y-axis is inverted.
 This means that a y value of 500 is closer to the bottom of your screen than a y value of 100.
 For examples of what this means, click on the "examples" button below.
+2) The dimensions of your game world are **900 x 700**, so keep that in mind as you move forward.

 <details> <summary> Examples </summary>